-The Board has policies for not charging for water use due to a leak in an owner's service line, shutting off water when a leak is identified, and for shutting off water due to non-payment of water assessments.
+The Board has policies for not charging for water use due to a leak in an owner's service line, shutting off water when a leak is identified, for filling fire preparedness tanks, and for shutting off water due to non-payment of water assessments and failure to comply with sprinkler requirements.
 See Section 10.5.11 below.